fabianloewe/plugal/README.md

-# plugal
+# Plugal

-TODO: Write a description here
+A plugin system relying on Redis in Crystal

+Beside that you can also use it to simply communicate with other process or applications over commands in type-safe way.

 ## Installation

 Install Redis.
-For information on how to do that have a look at https://redis.io.
+For information on how to do that have a look at http://redis.io.

 Then add this to your application's `shard.yml`: